Pilgrim Baptist Church

 The Pastor

-The pastor serves as the primary bible teacher of the church under the authority of Jesus Christ and the direction of God's Word.
-His responsibilities include:
+The pastor serves as the primary Bible teacher of the church under the authority of Jesus Christ and the direction of God’s Word.

 Preaching and Teaching